-Before leaving St. Marks, Florida, be sure to stop at Bo Lynn’s Grocery Market and perhaps buy a cold beverage or candy bar.
-This classic general store has been in continuous operation since the 1930s and it’s on the National Register of Historic Places.
-(Its long-time owner Miss Joy Brown died in early 2021 and the future of the grocery story is not clear.)
+Sadly, one of my favorite places in St. Marks, is closed — Bo Lynn’s Grocery Market, a classic general store that had been in continuous operation since the 1930s and is on the National Register of Historic Places, closed when its long-time owner Miss Joy Brown died in early 2021.
+As of summer 2022, the building was for sale.

 Near Wakulla Springs State Park: St. Marks National Wildlife Refuge

 The entrance to St. Marks National Wildlife Refuge is about 15 miles off US 98 and about a half hour from the town of St. Marks, Florida.
 It’s worth exploring, if only to enjoy the scenic road to the historic lighthouse and the view of Apalachee Bay.

 Your first stop should be the wildlife refuge headquarters, whose deck overlooks a pretty lily-pad-filled pond.
 There’s a pleasant one-third-mile boardwalk trail through the forest too.
 At the headquarters, you can pick up maps to guide you on extensive hiking and fat-tire biking trails.
 St. Marks is a top birding site in the winter and, in fall, thousands of monarch butterflies stop here on their migration.